Strength Training

 It’s a good idea to keep the weight lower if you’re new to biceps training, this will allow you to concentrate on good form.

-Short Head Bicep Exercises vs Long Head Bicep Exercises
+Long Head VS Short Head Bicep Exercises

 Why Should I Train My Bicep Short Head?